 Be gentle with your skin.
 Be careful not to scratch, rub or scrub your skin – for example, pat your skin dry after a shower.
 Wear soft, non-irritating fabrics next to your skin.
 Avoid using hot or cold packs on treated areas of skin unless your doctor says it’s okay.
-Drink plenty of fluids to keep your skin hydrated.
+Use alcohol-free, fragrance-free, hypoallergenic moisturizer on your skin.

 Look after your fingernails and toenails.
 Sometimes, problems with your nails develop weeks or months into your cancer treatment and may continue after you finish treatment.
 The skin around your fingernails or toenails may become dry, brittle or cracked, and some of your nails may become ingrown.
 Try not to bite your nails, and avoid using fake nails or wraps.
 Wear gloves when you wash dishes or do other chores in the house or yard.
 Moisturize your hands and feet often.
 Avoid wearing tight-fitting shoes.

 Try to prevent pressure sores.
 If you spend a lot of time lying in bed or sitting in a chair, you may be at risk for pressure sores.
 Try to avoid lying or sitting in the same position for a long time.
 Shift your weight or change your position often.
-Be as active as possible – go for walks, or if you’re unable to walk, move your arms and legs up and down and back and forth.
+Talk to your doctor about being physically active, or if you’re unable to walk, move your arms and legs up and down and back and forth.